frictionlessdata/tableschema-r/README.md

     ## Error: Row dimension doesn't match schema's fields dimension

 Let's fix not available location.
 There is a `missingValues` property in Table Schema specification.
-As a first try we set `missingValues` to `N/A` in `table.schema.descriptor`.
-Schema descriptor could be changed in-place but all changes sould be commited by `table.schema.commit()`:
+As a first try we set `missingValues` to `N/A` in `table$schema$descriptor`.
+Schema descriptor could be changed in-place but all changes should be commited by `table$schema$commit()`:

 ``` r
 table$schema$descriptor['missingValues'] = 'N/A'